Roman and Mediaeval History, Illlustrated Travel Journals, Mediaeval Literature, Geology

 You may also check the archives of History Spork; they've taken their sharp pens ... er, keyboards to a bunch of other questionable 'historical' movies.
 But get some popcorn and a glass of wine, because you can easily spend a few hours there.

-Scharzfels Castle, the dolomite rock foundation of the inner bailey
+Scharzfels Castle, the dolomite rock curtain wall of the middle bailey,

-It made for another nice summer afternoon tour.
+The trip to Scharzfels Castle made for another nice summer afternoon tour.
 It is not so hot any longer, and the two miles ascent through a beech wood made for a good, though not too stressful walk.
-There's a little café in the former outer bailey, so we got some ice cream and Alsterwasser
+There's a little café in the former inner bailey, so we got some ice cream and Alsterwasser

 It is this eagle nest situation which makes the Scharzfels interesting.
 There is not much left of the buildings (there had been at least a keep and a palas